Treaty of Ghent: Aftermath

 In the century of peace between both countries that followed from 1815 to World War I, several more territorial and diplomatic disputes arose, but all were resolved peacefully, sometimes by arbitration.

-The course of the war resolved and ended the other major original issue.
-Most Native tribes had allied with the British but had been defeated, allowing the United States to continue its expansion westward.
-Britain maintained their maritime rights with no mention of impressment in the treaty, a key victory for them.
+The course of the war resolved and resolved one major original issue for the Americans.
+Most Indigenous nations had allied with the British but had been defeated, allowing the United States to continue its expansion westward.
+On the other hand Britain maintained their maritime rights with no mention of impressment in the treaty, a key victory for them.

 James Carr argues that Britain negotiated the Treaty of Ghent with the goal of ending the war but knew that a major British expedition had been ordered to seize New Orleans.
 Carr says that Britain had no intention of repudiating the treaty and continuing the war if it had won the battle.
-However, other historians counter that because Britain and its allies did not recognize any land deals conducted with Napoleon the British would not have evacuated New Orleans and would even reclaim the rest of the Louisiana Territory if they had won the Battle of New Orleans.
-Spain and Britain did not recognize the Napoleon-pressured Treaty of San Ildefonso (1800) and Treaty of Aranjuez (1801) between France and Spain that led to the Louisiana Purchase (1803) between the United States and France.
-As an example of what might have happened had the British taken New Orleans, all of West Florida, which was Spanish territory (Spain had allied with Britain) before the War of 1812, became occupied by the U.S. military in 1813 and the Americans did not evacuate West Florida after the signing of the Treaty of Ghent.

 News of the treaty finally reached the United States soon after it had won a major victory in the Battle of New Orleans, and the treaty won immediate wide approval from all sides.
 The British learned of the treaty when HMS Brazen arrived off Fort Bowyer on February 13, carrying news that the Treaty of Ghent had been signed on the previous Christmas Eve.

 The US Senate unanimously approved the treaty on February 16, 1815, and President Madison exchanged ratification papers with a British diplomat in Washington on February 17.
 The treaty was proclaimed on February 18.